What Can You Do With Natural Language Processing?

 The formula generally output a score between 4 and 10.
 Less than 5 indicates a text suitable for 4th graders, a result of 9 or more indicates a text for college students.
 You can find a complete table of results at The New Dale-Chall Readability Formula.

 It is natural to think that you could modify the formula, to calculate the difficulty in understanding a specialized text.
 That is to say you could define difficult words as words belonging to technical terminology.
 For example, you could calculate how difficult would be to understand a text for an average person, according to how much computer jargon it contains.
 Words like parser or compiler could be difficult, while computer or mouse could be considered easy.
-This might work: however you would have to calculate the correct coefficients yourself.
+In theory this might work: however you would have to calculate the correct coefficients yourself.
+So, you would have to actually recruit people to conduct a proper research.

 Identifying a Language